Table of Contents

 Elements of JIT:

-• Quality is absolutely essential – not only do defects produce waste, but they can also grind the production process to a halt.
+Quality is absolutely essential – not only do defects produce waste, but they can also grind the production process to a halt. o JIT system is designed to expose errors & get them corrected, rather than covering them up with inventory.

 Kanban System – signal the need for more parts & to ensure that those parts are produced in time to support subsequent assembly.